Ben Pearson (footballer)

-Benjamin David Pearson (born 4 January 1995) is an English professional footballer who plays as a midfielder for club Stoke City.
+Benjamin David Pearson (born 4 January 1995) is an English professional footballer at club Stoke City.

 Pearson began his career at Manchester United's academy.
 He spent time out on loan at Barnsley, before signing for Preston North End in January 2016.
 Pearson spent five years at Deepdale before joining AFC Bournemouth in January 2021.
 He helped the Cherries gain promotion to the Premier League in the 2021–22 season.
-In January 2023, he joined Stoke City on a six-month loan before making it permanent in the summer of 2023.
+In January 2023, he joined Stoke City on a five-month loan before making it permanent in the summer of 2023.

 He has also represented England at youth international level, playing for the under-16s, under-17s, under-18s, under-19s and under-20s.

 Club career

 Manchester United

 Pearson was born in Oldham, and attended Christ Church Primary School and Crompton House CE School.
 After playing youth football with Boundary Park Juniors he joined Manchester United's academy as a nine-year-old in July 2004.
 Pearson was a regular for the Manchester United under-18s, and his performances earned him the Jimmy Murphy Young Player of the Year award for 2012–13.

 Pearson joined League One side Barnsley on a one-month loan on 8 January 2015.
 Two days later, he made his professional debut, playing the full 90 minutes of a 2–0 home win over Yeovil Town.
 He scored his first senior goal in Barnsley's game at home to Port Vale on 31 January, scoring their second just after half-time in a 2–1 win.
 His loan spell was extended by one month in February 2015 and on 9 March 2015 it was confirmed that he would remain at Barnsley until the end of the 2014–15 season.
 Pearson re-joined Barnsley on a six-month loan deal on 18 July 2015.
 Pearson made 29 appearances for the Tykes in 2015–16 before returning to Manchester United in January 2016.